SlicerDMRI/ORG-Atlases/README.md

       git clone git@github.com:SlicerDMRI/ORG-Atlases.git

-## 2. Download a pre-provided atals using the provided script ''wm_download_anatomically_curated_atlas.py'', as follows:
+## 2. Download a pre-provided atlas using the provided script ''wm_download_anatomically_curated_atlas.py'', as follows:

       cd ORG-Atlases
       python wm_download_anatomically_curated_atlas.py -atlas ORG-800FC-100HCP atlas_output_folder

+Two atlases are available to be downloaded (-atlas), including 'ORG-800FC-100HCP' and 'ORG-2000FC-100HCP'.
+The second one is an anatomically curated atlas including 800 fiber clusters, and the second one is an uncurated atlas including 2000 fiber clusters.

-Note that Python 2.7.X needs to be installed before running this scirpt.
+Note that Python 2.7.X needs to be installed before running this script.

 ## 3. Visualize the fiber clusters and the annotated anatomical fiber tracts.